 The fish hook (Matau) represents prosperity and safe travel over water.
 Traditionally, Maori were very reliant on the bounty they caught from the sea to survive.
 Fish hooks contributed largely to their daily food needs, and with it Maori flourished as people.
 In a Maori myth, Maui used a fish hook carved out of the jaw bone of his grandmother to pull up the North Island of New Zealand from the bottom of the ocean.

-All carvings shown on this site are for sale.
-If you see something you like, please contact me for a price.
+This piece has sold.
+All carvings are unique, however if you would like something similar then please get in touch.
 Commission work is also available if you have a design in mind.